MFarabi619/Arduino/Projects/RC522 RFID Module/README.md

-This project demonstrates the use of an RC522 RFID(Radio Frequency Identification) Module.
+This project was supposed to demonstrate the use of an RC522 RFID(Radio Frequency Identification) Module.
+However I could not get it working :(

 ## Live Demo